Balekian Hayes P.L.L.C. - Logo

 One of most couples’ biggest questions when divorcing is, “Who gets the house?”
 Deciding what happens to your family home in divorce may depend on multiple factors.
 You may have the option to keep the house if you wish.
-But you should speak with a lawyer to fully understand your rights and obligations to your marital home in a divorce.
+However, you should speak with a divorce attorney to fully understand your rights and obligations to your marital home in a divorce.

-When you need help resolving a dispute over the house in divorce, an experienced divorce attorney from Balekian Hayes, PLLC, can help.
+When you need help resolving a dispute over the house in divorce, an experienced family law attorney from Balekian Hayes, PLLC, can help.
 Contact us for an initial case evaluation to discuss your legal options.

 What Happens to the Marital Home During Divorce Proceedings?